 One area is in the application of Renewable services and the use of district heating networks, a heating technology that has been identified as a key area of development by the Scottish Government that will be supported by a Heat Networks Delivery Plan that will be implemented across Scotland from 2024 in support of new build construction and the retrofit of existing buildings.

-Arc-Tech (Scotland), as a market-leading Building Services provider in Scotland, has considered the above factors and in partnership with Hawthorne Boyle (M&E Design Consultants) have designed and researched various renewable technologies and distribution methods for a 444-unit development site that will formally begin construction later this year: Western Villages will form part of the Granton Waterfront Regeneration in Leith and will be undertaken on behalf of the City of Edinburgh Council with the entire development set to achieve operational net zero carbon by a mix of fabric performance, building services and carbon offsetting measures.
+Arc-Tech (Scotland), as a market-leading Building Services provider in Scotland, has considered the above factors and in partnership with Hawthorne Boyle (M&E Design Consultants), we have designed and researched various renewable technologies and distribution methods to support the net zero carbon agenda.

-In understanding the masterplan approach to residential development of this form and scale, Arc-Tech has proposed the use of a two-stage heat pump district heating system comprising of stage 1 Air Source Heat Pumps (ASHP’s) and stage 2 Water Source Heat Pumps (WSHP’s) which can provide a district heating system at higher temperatures suitable for both space heating and domestic hot water.
+Arc-Tech uses a two-stage heat pump district heating system comprising of stage 1 Air Source Heat Pumps (ASHP’s) and stage 2 Water Source Heat Pumps (WSHP’s) which can provide a district heating system at higher temperatures suitable for both space heating and domestic hot water.

 The district heating system is fed from a central energy centre which consists of an external compound containing the ASHP’s and a stand-alone plant building containing buffer vessels, pumps, WSHP’s, control panels and electrical switchboards.

 Once the heating network leaves the energy centre, it distributes identically to a conventional district heating network.
 The flatted block(s) are fed by an underground pipe network that enters each block and rises up through the communal areas to serve individual Heat Interface Unit’s (HIU) within each property, providing space heating and hot water to each dwelling.
-Occupants control temperatures via a standard control system and billing is undertaken via an ESCO (Energy Services Company) which, as a concept, means residents are not responsible for their own billing/ supplier.
+Occupants control temperatures via a standard control system and billing is undertaken via an ESCO (Energy Services Company).